Treee/DayZDocs/TemplateLibraryGenerator/README.md

 - Step 3: Load the libraries into `Terrain Builder` so they are available for object placement.

+## Special Considerations

+At the time of writing this `dz\water_sakhal\ice_sea\ Ice_Sea_Square_50m.p3d` has a bug regarding the filename which is having an eroneous space prefixing the name.
+Eventually this will be fixed and running the tool/renaming the template name/p3d path will fix any messages `Terrain Builder` shows when loading a project.

 ### (Optional) Data Tweaking

 #### getp3dsForImport.js Notes